Pushing Stock Updates to Etsy

 - Stay accurate across platforms - your stock levels in Etsy match the quantities you track in Craftybase.

-- Avoid overselling - If you sell something on another channel, update it in Craftybase and then quickly push the updated quantity to Etsy, no fiddly multi-channel logins required.
+- Avoid overselling - if you sell something on another channel, update it in Craftybase and then quickly push the updated quantity to Etsy, no fiddly multi-channel logins required.

 How Stock Push Works